sttoracle/ORACASB/CASB.md

 ___
 ## Introduction
 ___
- The purpose of this workshop is to introduce the participants to the Oracle CASB service by means of a x hr long hands-on experience.
+ The purpose of this workshop is to introduce the participants to the Oracle CASB service by means of a x hr long hands-on test drive.
 ___
 ## Objectives
 ___